Apply to Become a Student

 Step 1: Complete the Pre-Application form

-Potential applicants must complete the Pre-Application Screening Form.
+All home and European applicants must complete the Pre-Application Screening Form prior to making a full application to enable us to assess your suitability at an early stage in the recruitment process.
 The details you supply are held confidentially and will only be seen by staff at the Centre.
+It normally takes 4-6 weeks to update applicants on the status of their pre-applications.

 Initial registration will be at Cambridge University or UCL.
 The course is identical whichever institution you are registered at.
-You may express a preference, but the decision as to which institution, if any, will make an offer to you, will be taken by the Centre.
+You may express a preference on the pre-application form, but the decision as to which institution, if any, will make an offer to you, will be taken by the Centre.
 Please note that the pre-application does not constitute a formal application.

-Following initial consideration of your pre-application, if there appears to be a good match between your background and qualifications and the objectives of the Centre and if you are fully eligible for funding, you will be invited to attend an interview in London or Cambridge.
-If you are an overseas student and your pre-application is strong enough, you will be invited to make a full application to either UCL or Cambridge (depending on your preference) and you will be invited to interview via Skype or by telephone, but not on site.
+Following initial consideration of your pre-application, if there appears to be a good match between your background and qualifications and the objectives of the Centre and if you are a UK or EU applicant, fully eligible for funding, you will be invited to attend an interview in London or Cambridge.
+If you are an overseas student and your pre-application or formal application is strong enough, you will be invited to interview via Skype or by telephone, but not on site.

 Step 3: Apply for a place

-Following interviews, if successful, you will be encouraged to make a formal application to Cambridge or UCL using the standard application form.
+For applicants who applied using the pre-application form, if successful in your interviews, you will be encouraged to make a formal application to Cambridge or UCL using the standard application form.

 Applicants choose to apply for a place at UCL or Cambridge.